Fender Telecaster |

 But as I walked in, my gaze was immediately drawn to a butterscotch Fender Telecaster with a black pickguard.
 The wood grain was visible through the transparent finish, and it was gorgeous.
 It reminded of Springsteen's iconic Telecaster, so I played it and quickly decided I had to have it.

 I never ended up using it on stage, because it never quite sounded like "me."
-And by that, I mean it never sounded like a Stratocaster with the pickup selector switch n positions 2 and 4, which I'd come to think of as "my" sound.
+And by that, I mean it never sounded like a Stratocaster with the pickup selector switch in positions 2 and 4, which I'd come to think of as "my" sound.
 And eventually that Telecaster ended up getting sold or traded for something else—but I would go on to try many other Telecasters over the years.

 For most of that time, I kept getting drawn back by the iconic appearance of the Telecaster, and thinking that I'd find a use for its famous "twangy" voice.
 But I never fully embraced the sound of the Tele, and would always end up reverting back to Strats.